-- 8 Re-election of Directors: In accordance with the provisions of CAMA 2020, the following Directors retire by rotation at the 50th AGM and being eligible, offer themselves for re-election: - a) Mrs Egbichi Akinsanya; - b) Mr Iyinoluwa Aboyeji; and - c) Mrs Cordelia Ojeile. - 9 E-Annual Report: The electronic version of the annual report may be downloaded from the Company's website www.learnafricaplc.com Shareholders who have provided their email addresses to the Registrar will receive a copy of the Annual report via email. - 10 Rights of Security Holders to Ask Questions: In compliance with Rule 19.12(c) of the Nigeria Exchange (NGX) Rulebook, a member and other Security Holders of the Company have the right to ask questions, not only at the Annual General Meeting, but also in writing prior to the Meeting, and such questions must be submitted at least one week before the scheduled meeting date.
+- 5 Closure of Register and Transfer Books: The Register of Members shall be closed from 9 to 14 September 2024, (both days inclusive) for the purpose of updating the Register of Members. - 6 Nomination of Statutory Audit Committee Members: In accordance with Section 404(6) of the Companies and Allied Matters Act 2020, any member may nominate a shareholder as a member of the Statutory Audit Committee by giving notice in writing of such nomination to the Company Secretary at least twenty-one (21) days before the Annual General Meeting.
+Such notice of nominations should be sent via email to modupeola.ajigbotafe@firstregistrarsnigeria. com or lnwanaju@dcsl.com.ng. - 7 Re-election of Directors: In accordance with the provisions of CAMA 2020, the following Directors retire by rotation at the 51st AGM and being eligible, offer themselves for re-election: - Mr Federick E. Ijewere - Mrs Yetunde Aina - Hajia Binta Bakari - 8 E-Annual Report: The electronic version of the annual report may be downloaded at the Company's website, www.learnafricaplc.com.
+Shareholders who have provided their email addresses to the Registrar will receive the electronic version of the Annual report via email. - 9 Rights of Security Holders to Ask Questions: In compliance with Rule 19.12(c) of the Nigeria Exchange Limited's Rulebook, a member and other Security Holder of the Company have a right to ask questions not only at the Annual General Meeting, but also in writing prior to the Meeting, and such questions must be submitted at least one week before the meeting.